textlint/textlint/README.md

   --max-concurrency Number    maxConcurrency for --parallel
 ```

-When running texlint, you can target files to lint using the glob patterns.
+When running textlint, you can target files to lint using the glob patterns.
 Make sure that you enclose any glob parameter you pass in quotes.

 ```sh